 The two-handed backhand dominates in 2026 because it works.
 It’s easier to generate topspin against a high ball, easier to defend wide, and quicker to develop to a competitive standard.
 The one-hander’s advantages — disguise, slice, the down-the-line pass — are real but narrow, and they demand exceptional timing that most players never consistently achieve.

 But the data doesn’t support the idea that the one-hander is being eliminated by elite competition.
-At roughly 8% across almost every ranking bracket, the shot holds a stable — if small — place in professional tennis.
+At roughly 7–9% across most ranking brackets, the shot holds a stable — if small — place in professional tennis.
 The players who master it get to the top.
 There just aren’t many of them left who try.

-Data sourced from the Baseline Rank rankings database, current as of March 2026.
+Data sourced from the Baseline Rank rankings database, June 2026.
 Backhand type, height, and coaching data sourced from ATP tour player profiles.
 Historical figures (weeks at #1, Grand Slam counts) are publicly documented ATP records.